Episode 5 – How to lose weight with nutrition and diet

 Vegetables, fruits, and legumes are very nutrient dense.

 They’ve got all the vitamins, minerals, and phytochemicals necessary to keep your metabolism going in the best way.
-Not only that, they’re also low energy dense and packed with fiber which makes you feel fuller for longer.
+Not only that, but they’re also low energy dense and packed with fiber which makes you feel fuller for longer.

 By basing your meals around these foods you’re assured that the nutritional needs of your body to perform its functions can be well met and it’s also a surefire way to put you in the right direction for your weight loss journey.